TylerLubeck/battlebots/README.md

 On tournament day, image names will be collected from participants.
 We'll then download the images and use the downloaded versions for the tournament - this means no updating images during the tournament!
+We're using Docker Hub over any internal image repositories for security, cost, and ease-of-use reasons.

 # The Tournament